hyokangs/hyokangs.github.io/_pages/research.md

   </details>

 + **How Does Artificial Intelligence Improve Human Decision-Making?
 Evidence from the AI-Powered Go Program**.
-*Strategic Management Journal*, Accepted.
+*Strategic Management Journal*, 46(6).
 2025.
 Choi, S., Kang, H., Kim, N., & Kim, J.
 <span style="float:right"><span style="float:right"><a href="https://onlinelibrary.wiley.com/doi/10.1002/smj.3694" class="btn btn--warning btn--small">Journal (Open Access)</a>
 <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3893835" class="btn btn--info btn--small">SSRN</a>
 <a href="/assets/pdf/CKKK-AI-Go.pdf" class="btn btn--danger btn--small">PDF</a></span>
   <details>
   <summary><font color="gray">Abstract +</font></summary>
-    <blockquote>We study how humans learn from AI, exploiting an introduction of an AI-powered Go program (APG) that unexpectedly outperformed the best professional player.
-We compare the move quality of professional players to that of APG's superior solutions around its public release.
-Our analysis of 749,190 moves demonstrates significant improvements in players' move quality, accompanied by decreased number and magnitude of errors.
-The effect is pronounced in the early stages of the game where uncertainty is highest.
-In addition, younger players and those in AI-exposed countries experience greater improvement, suggesting potential inequality in learning from AI.
-Further, while players of all levels learn, less skilled players derive higher marginal benefits.
-These findings have implications for managers seeking to adopt and utilize AI effectively within their organizations.</blockquote>
+    <blockquote>We study how humans learn from artificial intelligence (AI), leveraging an introduction of an AI-powered Go program (APG) that unexpectedly outperformed the best professional player.
+We compare the move quality of professional players to APG's superior solutions around its public release.
+Our analysis of 749,190 moves demonstrates significant improvements in players' move quality, especially in the early stages of the game where uncertainty is highest.
+This improvement was accompanied by a higher alignment with AI's suggestions and a decreased number and magnitude of errors.
+Young players show greater improvement, suggesting potential inequality in learning from AI.
+Further, while players of all skill levels benefit, less skilled players gain higher marginal benefits.
+These findings have implications for managers seeking to adopt and utilize AI in their organizations.</blockquote>
   </details>

 + **Fast Friends: The Impact of Short-term Visits on Firms' Invention Outcomes**.
-*Organization Science*, Published online.
-2024.
+*Organization Science*, 36(3).
+2025.
 Kang, H. & Eklund, J.
 <span style="float:right"><a href="https://pubsonline.informs.org/doi/full/10.1287/orsc.2021.16081" class="btn btn--warning btn--small">Journal (Open Access)</a>
 <a href="https://www.ssrn.com/abstract=4742137" class="btn btn--info btn--small">SSRN</a>
 <a href="/assets/pdf/Kang-Eklund-2024-Fast Friends.pdf" class="btn btn--danger btn--small">PDF</a></span>